skip to content

 The core modules will be taught in Michaelmas and Lent terms.
 They will cover the main material that all students are expected to master in planetary science and life in the universe: the origin of planets, the origin of habitable environments, the origin and detection of life, and the evolution of biospheres.
 These core modules will equip students with the essential knowledge to lead multidisciplinary research in this field.

-The pathway-specific optional modules will be taught in Michaelmas and Lent terms.
+The pathway-specific advanced modules will be taught in Michaelmas and Lent terms.
 The pathways are:

 • Astrophysics,